 \section{Introduction}

 Quantum computing is a model of computation that is based on quantum properties of matter.
-By using superposition and entanglement, it offers potentially large speed-ups when compared to classical algorithms.
-For some problems exponential speed-ups have been shown under the assumption of widely believed hardness results for classical computing, the two most prominent examples being Shor's algorithm for factoring integers \cite{shor1997factoring} and the HHL algorithm for sampling from the solution of sparse linear equations \cite{harrow2009quantum}.
-On the other hand, it was shown that for many problems only polynomial speed-ups are possible, in particular Grover's algorithm \cite{grover} for the unstructured search problem only offers a quadratic speed-up and no greater improvement is possible.
+By using superposition and entanglement, it offers potentially large speedups when compared to classical algorithms.
+For some problems exponential speedups have been shown under the assumption of widely believed hardness results for classical computing, the two most prominent examples being Shor's algorithm for factoring integers \cite{shor1997factoring} and the HHL algorithm for sampling from the solution of sparse linear equations \cite{harrow2009quantum}.
+On the other hand, it was shown that for many problems only polynomial speedups are possible, in particular Grover's algorithm \cite{grover} for the unstructured search problem only offers a quadratic speedup and no greater improvement is possible.

 Recently, quantum machine learning has emerged as one potential area of application for quantum computers \cite{quantumML}.
 It was suggested to use quantum computers for linear algebra subroutines but also complete implementations of well-known classical algorithms for supervised learning were designed, e.g., quantum support vector machines \cite{QSVM}, quantum principal component analysis \cite{Lloyd:2014ud}, and recommender systems \cite{quantum_recommendation}.
 There has also been some work on unsupervised learning and reinforcement learning \cite{clustering, clustering_neurips, quantumRL}.
 For a recent review, we refer to \cite{review_ciliberto}.